Itamichan/CG_photography/README.md

     * Call to Action part - contains call to action text and the contact button.
     * Main part
         * Explore column - contains links to different parts of the web page.
-        * Contact column - disappears on small screens in order to avoid a cluttered footer.
+        * Contact column - contains contact information.
+It disappears on small screens in order to avoid a cluttered footer.
         * Follow me column - contains links to social media
     * Addresses issue #3, #5, #10 & #11.
 * **Modal Contact Form**
     * The Contact Form is present on every page so that the user can easily find it.
-Additionally, it comes up us a modal window in order to fully capture the attention of the user, as well as to reduce the waiting time.
+Additionally, it comes up as a modal window in order to fully capture the attention of the user, as well as to reduce the waiting time.
     * Addresses issue #3, #10 & #11.
 * **Hero Image** - with the exception of the landing page which has a carousel.
     * Each page has a hero image with text which is related to the content of the page.
-It helps the user to understand where they are placed at the moment.
+It helps the user to understand where they are at the moment.

 #### Other elements

 * **Portfolio** - every type of couple photography has its own portfolio and a subsequent portfolio with specific photo sessions.
 They were created in order to create a clear distinction between different types of photographs and give the user the chance to choose the portfolio in which they are the most interested.
     * Addresses issue #1 & #9.
 * **Gallery** - every individual album contains a gallery of 12 photographs.
 The gallery are created in order to show the previous works of the photographer.
     * In order to have a fast loading page the maximum width of a photograph is 750px.
-This decision was made considering that 750px is the largest size the photograph will ever have in a screen.
+This decision was made considering that 750px is the largest size the photograph will ever have on a screen.
 In this way the weight of the photographs is greatly reduced.
     * Addresses issue #1, #2 & #9.
 * **Testimonials** - this section was created in order to show to the potential customer what other customers though about the photographer and her work.
     * Addresses issue #4.
 * **FAQ page** - after the evaluation of the User Stories it became clear that a potential customer can have a lot of common questions which can be answered in an FAQ.
-In this way the user will be more informed in a short time and will contact the photographer only for more specific question.
+In this way the user will be informed in a short time and will contact the photographer only for more specific question.
 In the same time, the photographer will not have to answer to a common question on repetitive occasions.
     * Addresses issue #5, #8, #12, #13, #14, #15, #17, #19 & #20.
-* **About page** - this page's goal is to give a short insight about the photographer and give once again contact details.
-Especially, that the Contact details from the footer are not present on smaller screens.
+* **About page** - this page's goal is to give a short insight about the photographer and present once again the contact details.
+This is important, especially because the contact details are omitted in the footer on smaller screens.
     * Addresses issue #3, #5, #10, #11 & partially #16.

 ### Features left to implement